SuienS/xai-inference-engine/README.md

 # XAI Inference Engine
-This package is a wrapper for inferencing with CNN-based PyTorch models.
-It takes a trained PyTorch CNN model and returns the predictions, sorted prediction indices and saliency maps.
+This package is a wrapper for CNN-based PyTorch models that is capable of performing XAI inferencing.
+It wraps a trained PyTorch CNN model and allows it to return the predictions, sorted prediction indices and saliency maps when provided with a preprocessed input.
 For the saliency maps the library uses the [FM-G-CAM](https://pypi.org/project/xai-inference-engine/) method.
-More type of saliency map generation methods will be added in the future.
+More types of saliency map generation methods will be added in the future.
 The package also provides a method to superimpose the saliency maps on the input image.

 Users can also use the package to create their own inference engine by extending the `XAIInferenceEngine` class.